jasoneveleth/dfa2regex/README.md

 ; python main.py
 ```

+Edit the global variables at the top of the `main.py` file to change the dfa.
 This will print out a graphviz dot graph for each stage of the process.

 I wrote a runner that will work if you are using kitty's graphics protocols (run.py).